sunainapati/sunainapati.github.io/About.md

 # The Sunaina Debug Log
 Here’s a little debug log of constants and quirks in my personality.
 - My MBTI type is ENTJ-T, and the Sorting Hat put me in Ravenclaw (though a few friends insist I should’ve been in Slytherin).
-I am also diagnosed with ADHD and Bipolar disorder.
+I am also diagnosed with ADHD.
 - I enjoy solving jigsaw puzzles, preferably not single-colored ones (those are more shape sorting than fun!) and nonograms.
 - I love doing digital art.
 Check out my artwork page if you want to see some of my artworks!
+- I am learning Korean